-English law does recognise the separability of arbitration agreements (section 7, Arbitration Act and Fiona Trust & Holding Corporation v Privalov [2007] UKHL 40).
+English law does recognise the separability of arbitration agreements (section 7, Arbitration Act).
+An arbitration agreement will be regarded as separate from (and unaffected by the invalidity of) the main "host" contract unless there is clear evidence of factors which directly and independently impeach the arbitration agreement (Fiona Trust & Holding Corporation v Privalov [2007] UKHL 40).